gatsbyjs/gatsby/packages/gatsby-theme-blog-core/README.md

    > Note that if you've changed the default `contentPath` in the configuration, you'll want to add your markdown files in the directory specified by that path.

-4. Run your site using `gatsby develop` and navigate to your notes.
+4. Run your site using `gatsby develop` and navigate to your blog posts.
 If you used the above configuration, your URL will be `http://localhost:8000/blog`

 ## Usage